-In 2006, Andy initiated and organised the first annual Hong Kong International Asian Antiques and Arts Fair, which was renamed Fine Art Asia in 2010.
-In 2015, Andy also founded Ink Asia, the world’s first art fair dedicated to ink art.
-In total, Andy has now successfully organized 18 international art fairs in Hong Kong.
+In 2006, Andy initiated and organised the first edition of Fine Art Asia.
+In 2015, he also founded Ink Asia, the world’s first art fair dedicated to ink art.
+Andy has now organised 18 international art fairs in Hong Kong.

-In 2015, Andy was appointed Inaugural Chairman of the new Hong Kong Antique and Art Galleries Association (HKAAGA).
-The aim of the association is to draw on the collective expertise of its members to deliver the maximum value to art lovers, and raise Hong Kong’s art market to a higher level of recognition.
+In 2015, Andy was appointed Chairman of the new Hong Kong Antique and Art Galleries Association (HKAAGA) which aims to raise Hong Kong’s art market to a higher level of recognition.